Nextdoor/bender/README.md

 `arn:aws:iam::aws:policy/service-role/AWSLambdaKinesisExecutionRole`
 `arn:aws:iam::aws:policy/AmazonKinesisFirehoseFullAccess`

-After creating your role edit `example_project/project.json` with the role arn.
-You will also need create the source Kinesis and destination Firehose streams.
+After creating your role edit `example_project/project.json` with the role ARN.
+You will also need to create the source Kinesis and destination Firehose streams.

 To deploy: